VIPASO Solution Overview

 • SMS gateway: Service for sending SMS messages (OTP codes) for account confirmation if configured.

-• Payment service providers (eg.: PSP, national payment switches, banks, MNOs)
+• Payment service providers (eg.: PSP, payment switches, banks, MNOs)

 Payment Initiation Service